vonovak/react-navigation-props-mapper/README.md

 You don't like this because you

-1 . don't want your code to be tightly coupled to react-navigation
+1 . don't want your code to be tightly coupled to react-navigation (maybe you're coming from ex-navigation and your screen components are not compatible with the react-navigation's way of passing props)

 2 . want to reuse your component somewhere else